dathagerty/cyberpunk/README.md

 ## Compiling

 To compile, invoke your compiler of choice on a command line and inform it of the location of source files, includes, libraries, and set a name for the executable output.
-On my Mac, this command looks like: `gcc src/*.cpp -o cyberpunk -Iinclude -Llib -ltcod.0 -ltcodxx.0 -Wall`.
+On my Mac, this command looks like: `g++ src/*.cpp -o cyberpunk -Iinclude -L. -ltcod -ltcodxx -Wall`.